Sandipon-BS23/data-guard-challenge/README.md

 # Vue 3 + TypeScript + Vite

 This is a Vue 3 and TypeScript project done with Vite.
 The project uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.
 Also, it uses [mirage js](https://miragejs.com/) to serve mock APIs.
+For css and styling, it uses [tailwindcss](https://tailwindcss.com/).

 ## Recommended IDE Setup